 Cooking utensils, storage containers and serving items line the many aisles of Kamei.
 Stocked with literally anything you need for your kitchen, Kamei is the official supplier for many local restaurants, so most items are sold at extremely reasonable prices.
 You’ll find beautiful bowls in every size imaginable and eclectic Asian-inspired dishware to fill your kitchen.

-Sustainable, socially responsible and San Francisco-based brands are the focus at William the Beekeeper, including their in house line Kaileeni.
+Sustainable, socially responsible and San Francisco-brands are the focus at William the Beekeeper, including their in house line Kaileeni.
 Unique gift cards, jewelry and handmade ceramics make for fun browsing and great gifts for the socially conscious shopper.

 This independent retail store sells unique and hard to find art and design products from all over the world.
 Ranging from cheeky t-shirts, homewares, travel, art, design and cook books, original art and a wide range of paper supplies, Park Life is the perfect place to pick up a gift or quirky momento.